 In this episode of Modern Cyber, host Jeremy Snyder sits down with Christine Bejerasco, Chief Information Security Officer at WithSecure, to dive deep into the world of exposure management, cybersecurity, and the implications of regulatory frameworks like NIS 2.

-Christine Bejerasco of With Secure
+About Christine Bejerasco

 0:00